-Boston University just released Regular Decision results for the Class of 2030, and the numbers confirm what many applicants feared: BU is now more competitive than ever.
-Early reports indicate an overall acceptance rate near 6.5%, a dramatic drop from 12.83% just one cycle ago.
+BU’s acceptance rate for the Class of 2030 is estimated at approximately 6.5% (BU admissions, early report, April 2026), a dramatic drop from 12.83% (BU CDS 2024-2025) for the Class of 2029.
+Early reports indicate an overall acceptance rate near 6.5%, a dramatic drop from 12.83% (BU CDS 2024-2025) just one cycle ago.
 With over 80,000 projected applications, a waitlist that admits fewer than 1% of students, and an Early Decision program that fills nearly 60% of the class, understanding the full picture is essential for anyone navigating a BU decision right now.

 Whether you were just admitted, waitlisted, or planning ahead for the Class of 2031, this guide breaks down every data point you need.